My First Experience Running SLOB - ORION vs SLOB - 2:0

-- Oracle kernel IO optimization.
-As an example i can mention "db file parallel read” and Kevin Closson going to address the problem in the next drop of the SLOB kit.
-However it may limit SLOB usage in your system as you many not implement the workaround in your production system.
-If you used SLOB for physical IO testing check your AWR reports.
-If you see "db file parallel read" under "Top 5 Timed Foreground Events” you just wasted your time and should redo the testing again.
-See the following blog post for the explanation and fix.
+- The first issue is Oracle kernel IO optimization.
+As an example, I can mention "db file parallel read", and Kevin Closson is going to address the problem in the next drop of the SLOB kit.
+However, it may limit SLOB usage in your system as you may not implement the workaround in your production system.
+If you used SLOB for physical IO testing, check your AWR reports.
+If you see "db file parallel read" under "Top 5 Timed Foreground Events," you just wasted your time and should redo the testing again.
+See this blog post for the explanation and fix.

-- Second issue isn't that easy to address and is related to the fact that if your data located in one area of a physical disk (tests 2 & 3) then your physical IO response time is much better (by 100% better) than if your data is randomly spread across whole disk surface (test 4).
-Please notice it doesn't matter if your data is located at INNER or OUTER parts of the disks.
-The performance is more or less the same independently what part of the disk your data is located.
-The key the testing tool should read data randomly from all areas of the disks used ny application.
+- The second issue isn't as easy to address.
+It is related to the fact that if your data is located in one area of a physical disk (tests 2 & 3), your physical IO response time is much better (by 100%) than if your data was randomly spread across the whole disk surface (test 4).
+Please note that it doesn't matter if your data is located at INNER or OUTER parts of the disks.
+The performance is more or less the same independently of what part of the disk your data is located.
+The key is that the testing tool should read data randomly from all areas of the disks used by the application.